Gokujō Parodius: Development

 Gokujō Parodius was created by programmer and planner Tsukasa Tokuda, alongside designer Shūjirō "Shuzilow.HA!"
 Hamakawa, sound designer Kazuhiro Senoo, and Konami Development Section 2 chief Masahiro Inoue.
 Hamakawa was previously a character designer in the animation industry, and had worked on both Detana!!
 TwinBee (1991) and Gaiapolis (1993).
-After completing work on Parodius Da, Tsukasa turned to producing games for home consoles, namely the PC Engine and Sharp X68000.
+After completing work on Parodius Da, Tsukasa turned to producing games for the PC Engine and X68000 home consoles.
 He was eventually offered a chance to return to Konami's arcade division, to where he began thinking of ideas for what kind of game he wanted to make next; he worked almost exclusively on the Parodius series, and after noticing that employees were interested in a new game in the series, Tsukasa's boss requested that he work on another Parodius as an "anniversary" title, as a way to announce his return to the arcade industry.
 Tsukasa was also annoyed by the fact that arcades in Japan were mostly filled with fighting games, and felt that a new shooting game would help make it stick out.

 One of the first things that the development team focused on was the character roster.
 Tsukasa originally planned to have the game's roster be made up of six characters; his boss suggested it should be increased to eight, as most fighting games at the time had large character rosters.
 Tsukasa wanted the character selection to have a focus on living creatures instead of generic ships or fighter craft.
 Mambo, the ocean sunfish, was based on the MSX2 game Space Manbow, while the rocket-riding bunny girl Hikaru was added to please otakus.
 The stern-eyed angel pig Michael was made after thinking of how to make a pig character appear cute.
 The stickman Koitsu was based on an idea that Tsukasa had, where he tried making several small character sprites that moved around in action poses; the paper airplane was added to give him something to fly on, as Tsukasa felt it was weird to have him pilot a ship or other mecha design.
 Hamakawa recalls having difficulty animating Koitsu due to his paper-thin character design.
 Koitsu's shield was also originally made of fire, before being abruptly changed to a giant condom.
 The team also experimented with modifying the characters themselves, such as giving them fewer Options or increasing the hitboxes of projectiles; the Vic Viper, for instance, originally would have a strong hatch shield that could withstand multiple bullets without breaking, but be instantly shattered by a single laser.